 If you spent some time with Ed Theriau (photograph below at Poorfish Lake cabin), he would tell you tale after tale of his northern experiences.
 What follows is just a sampling of his conversation during my six-hour visit with him.
 "Each year when I arrived at my cabin I had to get some fish for dog food and bait, a moose for meat, and a bear or two for grease.
 A man cannot live on straight meat without grease; it took 150 pounds of bear's grease to last me for a trapping season, as well as all the meat I needed.
-When out on the trail in the coldest weather, I could eat a pound of grease to each pound of meat.
+When out on the trail in the coldest weather, I could eat a pound of grease for each pound of meat.
 One year, I got a bear from which I rendered about 150 pounds of grease.
 It was a large male black bear and an exceptionally fat bear.
 Some bears carry very little fat, even at denning time, and those usually die in hibernation.

 "There were always plenty of bears around Poorfish Lake.
 There was a good-sized, old, burned-over area close by and it grew lots of blueberries.
 That is where the bears lived.
 I would always try to get a young bear, a cub or a yearling.
-They are much better eating than is an older bear.
+They are much better eating than an older bear.
 When you see an old bear and her cubs, the mother is always busy foraging for berries.
 The cubs see you right away and stand up on their hind legs.
 Then the mother gets wise and begins to look for you, too.
-"Ordinary black and brown bears, if they are healthy, go into hibernation in this country as soon as the winter weather sets in, usually between the middle and the end of October.
+"Ordinary black and brown bears, if they are healthy, hibernate in this country as soon as the winter weather sets in, usually between the middle and the end of October.
 One winter I had a bear on my trapline that followed my line all the month of December; it ate anything that it found in my traps.
 I finally killed it and found it to be old and thin, its teeth in poor condition.
 This type of older bear can be a real nuisance around a fish cache in the fall and I have had trouble with them on occasion.

 "An old, thin bear like this is not going to make it through hibernation but will die later on in the den.
 I suppose this is the way nature takes care of old bears since they have no natural enemies.
 As far as I can recall, I never saw or heard of a healthy bear being killed by wolves.
 I think that a bear in his prime is king of the North.